The Reading Wars in Retrospect: Uncovering the Ideologies that Changed American Schools (A Series)

 Part One: Edward Bellamy & Looking Backward: 2000-1887

-In the year 1888 a Science-Fiction-style Utopian Romance (Bellamy, 1888) was published in Boston.
-It used a clever story line, like that of Washington Irving’s Rip Van Winkle.
+The Book: In the year 1888 a Science-Fiction-style Utopian Romance (Bellamy, 1888) was published in Boston.
+It used a clever plot, like that of Washington Irving’s Rip Van Winkle, to sell controversial ideologies.

-The novel’s protagonist, Julian West, begins his first-person story during a time of labor wars.
-West was in an unfortunate position forced upon him by striking laborers.
+The Storyline: The novel’s protagonist, Julian West, begins his first-person story during a time of labor wars.
+West was in an unfortunate position, forced upon him by striking laborers.
 He was awaiting the completion of the construction of his home, which would become his residency once he was married to his fiancé Edith Bartlett.
-The date of his upcoming marriage was continually postponed by the cancellation of building contracts made by laborers.
+The date of his upcoming marriage was continually postponed by the cancellation of building contracts.

 At the end of the novel, West discovered that Edith Leete, with whom he had fallen in love, was the granddaughter of his nineteenth-century fiancé.

-Leete teaches West about the evolution of society during the time of West’s 113-year trance, and he and Edith provide tours of Boston which demonstrate the new socialistic order.
+Doctor Leete teaches West about the evolution of society during the time of West’s 113-year trance, and he and Edith provide tours of Boston which demonstrate the new social order.

-Within two years of publication, sales had reached the 200,000 mark (Mott, 1947).
-The ideas presented in the book were taken hold of by social and political reformers, and this led to the formation of Nationalist Clubs and Bellamy Societies.
+Within two years of the book’s publication, sales had reached the 200,000 mark (Mott, 1947).
+The ideas presented in the book inspired social and political reformers, and they consequently led to the formation of Nationalist Clubs and Bellamy Societies.

-Nearly five decades after the publishing of Looking Backward, the educational reformist John Dewey wrote a glowing appreciation of Bellamy’s work (Dewey, 1934), in which he lauded the author's ability to indict the injustices of the nineteenth century economic system through imagination and thereby setting forth what was possible.
+Nearly five decades after the publishing of Looking Backward, the educational reformist John Dewey wrote a glowing appreciation of Bellamy’s work (Dewey, 1934).
+He lauded the author's ability to indict the injustices of the nineteenth century economic system.
+Bellamy, according to Dewey, “was imbued with a religious faith in the democratic ideal.”

 Bellamy excited the populous, and Dewey grabbed hold on the opportunity.